MERTULAS/Algorithms/Sorting Algorithms/README.md

 ## Selection Sort

-### Selection sort is it never makes more than O(n) swaps and can be useful when memory write is a costly operation.
+#### -Selection sort is it never makes more than O(n) swaps and can be useful when memory write is a costly operation.